kaeedo/HashsetHomepage/readme.md

 This is Blog website for personal usage.
 Currently, frontend styling is written for my personal blog.
 Maybe in the future I might add support for custom themes, and general blog generator features.

-If you want to run this project yourself, feel free, just keep the following in mind.
+If you want to run this project yourself, feel free.

-You need to register an OAuth application in Github to be able to authenticate to allow upserting blog posts.
-The actual upsert page is under `/articles/upsert/0`.
-Use 0 to add a new post, or any ID to update a post.
+The Upsert page is under `/articles/upsert`.

 When adding or updating a post, you can add any number of Tags.
+A minimum of 1 is required.
 To do this, you can simply click the `Tag` label on the upsert page, and a new input field will appear.

 ### Running locally